franzinc/aftpd/readme.txt

 You may use the supplied binaries if you do not have a copy of Allegro Common Lisp Enterprise Edition.
-The Linux binaries will work on x86 Red Hat 6.0 or later, or any glibc 2.1 capable system.
-The Solaris binaries will work on 5.7 or later See the file binary-license.txt for the license terms for use of these binaries.
+The Linux binaries will work on x86 Red Hat 7.3 or later, or any glibc 2.2 capable system.
+The Solaris binaries will work on Solaris 5.8 or later.
+The FreeBSD binaries will work on FreeBSD 4.10 or later.
+See the file binary-license.txt for the license terms for use of these binaries.

 When extracted the .tgz files will create the `aftpd' from step (1A).